 "We found that their slogan that 'you are not alone with Odynovo' is so true and it is very comforting to know that every last detail was attended to," said Diana, "Jenny and I are extremely grateful that we made several good buddies over here.
 The time we spent together was priceless."

 Diana and Jenny are not alone.
 The 13-year-old Nicholas shares exactly what they feel about the guides too.

-Titled his review "A Tour Guide, But Part Of Our Family!", Nicholas oozed his fondness of Amanda, the Beijing guide for him and his families during a two-week trip to China.
+Titled his review "A Tour Guide, But Part Of Our Family!", Nicholas oozed his fondness for Amanda, the Beijing guide for him and his family during a two-week trip to China.

 5. Enjoy privateness without any interruptions

 Pete Statia wanted to keep his 20th wedding anniversary celebration private, so private that even his wife, Natalie, didn't have any idea until their Buddhist wedding ceremony was held at Swayambhunath (Monkey Temple), an ancient religious complex in Nepal's Kathmandu Valley.

 Pete and Natalie were observing Lama's blessing

 The date of nearly a quarter-century of marriage is an occasion worth celebrating, and going away together seems only natural.
 In a sweet attempt to renew the wedding vows, Pete planned a surprise Nepal trip for Natalie with the assistance of Cindy, his travel consultant who did a good job suggesting memorable activities and turning his secret wish into reality.